michaelklishin/pantomime/README.md

 and servers that report content type incorrectly, for example, serve PDFs as `text/html`) and if it fails, will use content type header.

 HTTP headers map must contain "content-type" key for content type header to be used.
-Most Clojure HTTP client, for instance, [clj-http](https://github.com/dakrone/clj-http), use lowercase strings for header names so Pantomime follows this convention.
+Most Clojure HTTP clients, for instance, [clj-http](https://github.com/dakrone/clj-http), use lowercase strings for header names so Pantomime follows this convention.